Keiwen/Trackerstone/README.md

 Current version is 1.0.0 with reworked design.

-Lastest card set included: March of the Lich King (released 2022-12-06)
+Lastest card set included: Festival of Legends (released 2023-04-11)

 > Please note that this project is an experiment with VueJS framework and Progressive Web App, maintained on free-time without guarantee :)